pospeselr/tbblogger/README.md

 ## Caveats

-- On Linux, firefox's `security.sadbox.content.level` pref must be reduced to 0
+- On Linux, firefox's `security.sandbox.content.level` pref must be reduced to 0